 But what about when it’s not all or nothing?
 Have you ever had the power go out in just one room?
 And maybe you change the light bulb, and maybe even change it again, before you realize that the alarm clock is also out and it’s not the bulb that’s the problem – it’s the whole room.

 The most likely cause is a tripped breaker.
 This can happen when the electrical circuit is overloaded, or a defective appliance or damaged cord short-circuits the system.
 First, you need to unplug all the appliances in the room, since one of them likely caused the safety device to blow.
-Then, locate your fuse box (often in the basement or garage, or in back of the house).
+Then, locate your circuit breaker panel, formerly known as your fuse box (often in the basement or garage, or in back of the house).
 One of the switches should be down – this is the one that has tripped.
 Simply flip it up to restore power.

-Check the room to see if the power is working again.
-If not, check your socket plates for a GFCI receptacle.
+If the power is still not working, check your socket plates for a GFCI receptacle.
 This is a safety device located in the middle of the plate, between the upper and lower socket.
 It appears as two little buttons, one for “test” and one for “reset”.
 Try clicking the button marked “reset”, and if it has been triggered, you’ll be able to depress it completely.
 If it was an issue with the GFCI receptacle, then this should restore power.

 Keep in mind that the GFCI receptacle may be located in a different room, maybe even a room that still has power.
 If you cannot find a GFCI receptacle on any of the socket plates in the room experiencing power loss, then look around in other rooms for a GFCI receptacle.